Haven-Rau/Pokemon_Catching_Adventure/README.md

 )
 ```

-Once an encounter with a Pokemon began, I used that Pokemon's base states stored in the table and run it through the actual formulas used in the Pokemon games.
+Once an encounter with a Pokémon began, I used that Pokémon's base states stored in the table and run it through the actual formulas used in the Pokémon games.
 I decided to not use the original formulas for the Red/Blue games, as these formulas were engineered to  little memory inside a gameboy.
-I elected to mirror the more modern Pokemon games, which still utilizes the same random generation principles as the original, but allows for more randomness.
+I elected to mirror the more modern Pokémon games, which still utilizes the same random generation principles as the original, but allows for more randomness.
 There are two main formulas used in modern games, the health formula and the general base stat formula (attack, defense, speed, etc.).
 Each of these formulas require a uniform roll of an integer between 0 and 31, giving a 1 in 32 (~3.1%) chance per stat.
 The probability of a Pokémon having a specific IV value across all six stats is therefore (1/32)⁶.
-Or, in other words, the probability of encountering two statistically identical Pokemon is about 1 in 1.07 billion.
+Or, in other words, the probability of encountering two statistically identical Pokémon is about 1 in 1.07 billion.
 Not truly unique, but just about!

 Here's the code for running this calculation in python: